Deploying applications to the Docker/NGINX server using GitLab CI

 file is identical, save for the image and virtual host names.

-Multi-container app with a backend
+Multi-container app with a backend Link to heading

 A more complex app might have a separate backend and frontend, that need to run as multiple containers on the server.
 This can also be managed with the system I’m describing.
 Consider this example for an app with the following components: